camilonietoma/camilonietom/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Political and criminal violence
-  - State capacity and rule of law
+  - State building and governance
-  - Politics of land conflict
+  - Post-conflict politics and transitional justice
+  - Latin American politics

 # Education to show in About widget
 education: